 While there are a number of areas of knowledge one can study that may be helpful to learning more about God and His creation, broadly speaking there are four major domains of knowledge we can identify, and that Christians must engage with, should they desire a deeper knowledge and love of God.
-Moreover, knowledge, both… Continue reading Four Domains of Knowledge for Christian Discipleship: Theology
+Moreover, knowledge, both… Continue reading Four Domains of Christian Knowledge: Theology

-A recent Facebook post asked the intriguing question of whether or not believers in Jesus (i.e. in Jesus' full deity) would be comfortable if it were true that Jesus referenced Old Testament events that were not factually true as if they were factually true.
-That is, could Jesus as God incarnate genuinely reference Old Testament … Continue reading Did Jesus Make Historical Errors?
+A recent Facebook post asked the intriguing question of whether or not believers in Jesus (i.e. in Jesus' full deity) would be comfortable if it were the case that Jesus referenced Old Testament events that themselves were not factually historically, but as if they were factually true.
+That is, could Jesus as God incarnate genuinely… Continue reading Did Jesus Make Historical Errors?

 Continuing in this examination of the early Christian creeds, specifically the Nicene Creed, I open this post with a few comments by J.N.D.
 Kelly.
 Then, I will reproduce the first line of the Nicene Creed, and examine it with regard to how to think about its claims from the stance of Christian apologetics.
 First Kelly… Continue reading Early Creeds and Their Importance for Apologetics: Part III – Line 1 of the Nicene Creed

 Continuing in this examination of the early creeds and their usefulness for apologetics, I turn now to the Nicene Creed.
 About this particular creedal formulae J.N.D.
 Kelly states: Prior to the beginning of the fourth century all creeds and summaries of faith were local in character.
 It was taken for granted, of course, that they… Continue reading Early Christian Creeds and Their Importance for Apologetics: Part II – The Nicene Creed